 Talking about JLF (Jaipur Literature Festival)

-The Jaipur Literature Festival is back again to the pink city with the same cultural fervor starting from March 5 to March 15, 2022, with its all-new 15th edition.
-The ceremony, which put Jaipur on the world map and book events, was held in 2021 due to Covid restrictions.
+The Jaipur Literature Festival is back again to the pink city with the same cultural fervor starting from February 1 to February 5, 2024, with its all-new 15th edition.
 It draws 10 million viewers from all over the world.
 With an event that receives about 400,000 annual histories and is called ‘Maha Kumbh Books’, these are amazing changes.
 Many visitors who buy delegates’ daily or five-day tickets, which include certain benefits such as food and drink, access to the speaker’s lounge, special dinners, and music events, in the past demanded free admission with limited numbers.
 Diggi Palace, the place from which JLF was born, is becoming more and more crowded, where even speakers find it difficult to get to various halls and tents.

 Most Exciting Fairs and Festival in Jaipur To Be a Part Of –